GDGToulouse/site-devfest-2019/content/faq/index.md

 Line B, get off at Compans-Cafarelli station.

+## Sponsor / Partner?

 ### How to become a sponsor/partner?

-The partnership file is currently being finalized.
+The partnership file is currently available but only in :fr: [dossier de partenariat](https://drive.google.com/open?id=1Uo1V4v3SHjl2q27SNkOyHkcuagKJmTU4).

 ## CFP: Call for Paper